Information about how COVID-19 test results are reported, why they are sometimes uncertain, and what they can and cannot tell us.

-- the swab did not pick up any pieces of the virus, or
+- the swab was not taken correctly and did not pick up any pieces of the virus

-This means that it is very important to isolate yourself if a health professional asks you to, even if your test result is negative.
+That’s why it remains very important to isolate yourself if you have COVID-19 symptoms or if a health professional asks you to, even if your test result is negative.

-The viral test for COVID-19 is much better at correctly identifying people who don’t have COVID-19 (this is known as a higher ‘specificity’).
-We expect very few (if any) false positive test results (a false positive being a positive test result for someone who does not have the disease).
+We expect very few (if any) false positive test results with PCR (a false positive being a positive test result for someone who does not have the disease).